Minimega12121/Rust-Compressor/README.md

-A small Rust project for compressing files using flate2 crate<br>
+A small Rust project for compressing files using flate2 crate along with time-elasped<br>
 It uses the format `Usage: <source> <target>` where you store the source file to be compressed in the project directory and specify the compressed file name as the target<br>
 ### For example,
 Extracting photo.jpg file:<Br>